-The introduction of Gatorade helped change the fluid-replacement practices of athletes across the United States, around the world and in Australia.
-Instead of discouraging fluid intake during training and competition, as had been prevailing practice, coaches started to understand the necessity of consuming fluids during exercise to avoid dehydration, heat illness and early fatigue.
+The introduction of Gatorade helped change the fluid-replacement practices of athletes across the United States and around the world including Australia.
+Instead of discouraging fluid intake during training and competition, as had been the practice, coaches started to understand the necessity of consuming fluids during exercise to avoid dehydration, heat illness and early fatigue.

 Built on a solid scientific platform, Gatorade prides itself on being the most thoroughly studied consumer food product on the market, in terms of human physiology research.
-When food company Quaker Oats acquired Gatorade in 1983, they founded the Gatorade Sports Science Institute (GSSI), a research entity dedicated to enhancing and sustaining human performance and health through nutrition.

-The GSSI and Gatorade Sports Science Exchange (GSSE) are world-renowned resources among coaches, trainers and nutritionists.
+When food company Quaker Oats acquired Gatorade in 1983, they founded the GSSI, a research entity dedicated to enhancing and sustaining human performance and health through nutrition.
+The GSSI and Gatorade Sports Science Exchange (GSSE) are worldrenowned resources among coaches, trainers and nutritionists.
 It's this dedication to sports science research and product performance that can't be matched and is why Gatorade is used by so many of the world's top athletes.

 In January 2000, Gatorade flew Brad Beven, five times Australian Champion Triathlete, to the GSSI in Chicago for three days of intensive testing.
-The tests he undertook were to provide him with valuable information for future training and race preparation to help him gain that competitive edge.
+The tests he undertook were to provide him with valuable information for future training and race preparation to help him gain a competitive edge.
 These tests included a cardiac stress test, sweat test, maximal oxygen consumption and nutritional consultation.
 He explains his time at the Gatorade Sports Science Institute by saying "I'm trying to get every bit of information I need to go faster.
 Just picking up information like dehydration and sodium deficiencies are all part of achieving that aim.
 The purpose of doing this with the GSSI was to gain an extra couple of per cent to get the edge to cross the line quicker..."
+In July 2002, Gatorade flew Brett Lee to the GSSI for two days of intensive testing, which also exposed Brett to a windgate power test.
+Brett loses just over 1 litre of sweat per hour during extensive exercise, which is typical for an athlete of his_level.